 Just as important as hiking gloves is the right kind of daypack.
 I mistakenly used a waist pack with a large water bottle on each side.
 Through the narrow rock corridors of the final ascent, my pack repeatedly got stuck, and the bottles were not stable enough.

-I recommend a streamlined Camelback or narrow backpack for this hike.
+I recommend a streamlined CamelBak or narrow backpack for this hike.

 As is often the case with difficult hikes, age did not appear to be the main determining factor for people hiking Angels Landing.
-Much more important was level of fitness.
+Much more important was the level of fitness.
 I encountered hikers of all ages struggling on the trail, while plenty of fit hikers, old and young, appeared to be holding their own.
-(Note that Angels Landing is not recommended for children younger than 12 or so.)
+(Note that Angels Landing is not recommended for young children.)